openfl/openfl/README.md

 The OpenFL project is an open-source answer to the needs of game and application developers everywhere, looking for a fast, simple approach to delivering creative masterpieces without relying on a specific implementation, such as a browser plugin.

-Using the innovative [Haxe](http://haxe.org/) programming language, OpenFL supports Windows, Mac, Linux, iOS, Android, Flash and HTML5 with one codebase.
-Transitioning from desktop, to mobile, to browser is simple, and maintains the strengths of each target environment.
-OpenFL compiles to native C++, Neko or Flash bytecode, or JavaScript, for maximum support across each environment.
+Using the innovative [Haxe](http://haxe.org/) programming language, OpenFL supports wildly different platforms using one codebase.
+Transitioning from one target type to another simple, and keeps the strengths of the target environment.
+OpenFL builds to native C++, Neko or Flash bytecode, or JavaScript, enabling maximum compatibility and runtime performance.

-OpenFL depends on [Lime](https://github.com/openfl/lime), which provides command-line tools, and backend support for each runtime environment.
+OpenFL depends on [Lime](https://github.com/openfl/lime), which has easy-to-use command-line tools, and provides backend support for each target platform.

 Platforms